 The wafers are also quite thin, but not as thin as a smear of the paste!

 Here's a link to Amazon for the best deal on the best denture adhesive - just click on the image!

 a slightly grainy feel when first applied, but this seems to wear off

 after a few minutes.
 Click on the picture below for the best deal on

 Here is some information about the zinc poisoning problem.

-For example, the roof of your mouth (palate) may be rather low and flat.
-The denture doesn't get much suction.
-It can move around on your gums when you are eating, causing irritation to the soft gum tissues, and it will tend to dislodge rather easily.
+For example, the roof of your mouth (palate) may be rather low and flat, so your denture can't get much grip or suction onto your palate.
+Your denture can move around on your gums when you are eating, causing irritation to the soft gum tissues, and it will feel loose.